longlonglin/MSQC/README.md

 1. create an excutable application by compiling "BB.cpp", for example:` g++ -o test BB.cpp`

-2. run the excutable application with 5 parameters, which are input file name, gamma,  mode, rho, theta, for example:` ./test dblp 0.8 4 0.6 3`
+2. run the excutable application with 5 parameters, which are input file name, gamma,  mode, rho, theta, for example:` ./test enron 0.8 4 0.6 3`

 	- input file name: the name of the file describing the tempral graph